 While the majority of midshipmen will choose their majors, the needs of the Naval Service take precedence.
 For the Naval Academy Class of 2013 and beyond, at least 65% of those graduates commissioned into the U.S. Navy must complete academic majors in science, technology, engineering, or mathematics disciplines.
 This institutional requirement applies as well to NROTC programs at other colleges.
 At the end of plebe year, midshipmen choose a major course of study with counsel from academic and military advisors.

-Twenty-four majors are offered:
+Twenty-five majors are offered:

 - Aerospace Engineering